nixworks/public/news/2016/04/2/index.md

 ##### Hong Kong
 ### [Hong Kong terrestrial television provider Asia Television ceases all broadcasts at midnight, following a 2015 decision by the Hong Kong Government not to renew its television license. ](/news/2016/04/2/hong-kong-terrestrial-television-provider-asia-television-ceases-all-broadcasts-at-midnight-following-a-2015-decision-by-the-hong-kong-gove.md)
-_Context: 2015, terrestrial television, Hong Kong, Asia Television_
+_Context: Asia Television, Hong Kong, 2015, terrestrial television_

 ##### United States
 ### [In the United States, a Lancair IV plane crashes into a car stopped along a highway, 50 miles north of San Diego, California, killing car passenger Antoinette "Toni" Frances Isbelle, a member of the WFTDA's San Diego Starlettes roller derby team.
 Five others, including the pilot, are hospitalized. ](/news/2016/04/2/in-the-united-states-a-lancair-iv-plane-crashes-into-a-car-stopped-along-a-highway-50-miles-north-of-san-diego-california-killing-car-pa.md)